-Our experience traveling to Bordeaux, France, was far from planned ahead of time.
+Our experience traveling to Bordeaux, France, was far from planned ahead.
 Instead, we made our way to this world-renowned French wine region to house sit, or more accurately, dog sit, for a friend.
 We had no idea how to visit Bordeaux, how to go wine tasting in Bordeaux, or whether Bordeaux wine was even too expensive for our bank account.
 We were surprised by what we found about wine tourism in Bordeaux.
-Here, we share our tips for a great Bordeaux wine trip, including some of the best Bordeaux wine tours.
+Here, we share our tips on how to find the best Bordeaux wine tours for real people.